smu-cs-3353/22s-pa01-sussybaka/README.md

 it was noticed that the result wasn't great as it only picked the pictures with the highest value and didn't take the width of the picture into consideration.
 The <strong>Custom Algorithm</strong>, on the other hand, did much better than the <strong>High-Value Algorithm</strong> since it took both the width of the picture and the value into consideration.
 Interestingly, the <strong>Custom Algorithm</strong> gave results that were usually very close to the <strong>Brute Force Algorithm</strong>, meaning that although it was suboptimal, it was still not a bad choice, especially with datasets that could not run on the <strong>Brute Force Algorithm</strong>. </br>

-An interesting fact observed from the data s is that the <strong>High-Value Algorithm</strong> gave the same average result no matter the dataset size.
-The other two algorithms gave a better picture combination score as the picture dataset size increased.
+An interesting fact observed from the data is that the <strong>High-Value Algorithm</strong> gave the same average result no matter the dataset size.
+The other two algorithms gave a better picture combination value as the dataset size increased.
 Also, as the dataset size increased, the <strong>High-Value Algorithm</strong> diverged more from the other two algorithms. </br>

 ### Time Complexities
 One of the most important parts of algorithm analysis revolves around time complexities, and how different algorithms may be more accurate, but take much more time to execute.
 A perfect example of this happening can be seen in this project, in fact, between the <strong>Brute Force Algorithm</strong> and the other two algorithms.
 While the <strong>Brute Force Algorithm</strong> would take a large time to find the best results, the other two algorithms would find suboptimal results in a short time.